‘Sunny day flooding’ worsens at NC beaches — a sign sea rise is decades too soon, studies say

 Gradually rising

-Satellites and tide gauges have been used to report sea level at regular intervals in North Carolina.
+Satellites and tide gauges have been used to report sea level “at regular intervals” in North Carolina.

-That data shows that the sea level has been gradually rising consistently along the North Carolina coast for the past 30 years or more since those gauges were installed, according to the N.C.
+That data shows that the sea level has been gradually rising consistently along the North Carolina coast for the past “30 years or more” since those gauges were installed, according to the N.C.
 Department of Environmental Quality.

-The NCDEQ said possible impacts of sea-level rise in the state include:
+The NCDEQ said on its website that possible impacts of sea-level rise in the state include:

 ▪ Higher storm surge flooding and property damage.